My muse arrived late.

 I ignored her jab.

-“But from what I read, the guy is a real hard-ass, a jerk.”
+“But from what I read, the guy is a real hard-ass.”

 “Well,” she said, renewing her scathing glance, “that is precisely what some people require.”